sethunath2003/CollegeConnect/README.md

 # CollegeConnect
-THis is the repository for the S6 Mini project
+This is the repository for the S6 Mini project